mahoney1/docs/commercialpaper-query-tutorial.md

 1. In VSCode, click on the menu option 'File....open Folder' and open the folder under `organization/magnetocorp/application` and hit ENTER

-2. Right-click on the folder in the left pane and create a new file `queryapp.js` then paste the contents of the file `queryapp.js` in the `commercial-paper` repo copied from Step 5 in the previous tutorial.
+2. Right-click on the folder in the left pane and create a new file `queryapp.js` then paste the contents of the file `queryapp.js` located in the `commercial-paper` repo that you copied from Step 5 in the previous Commercial Paper tutorial.

 3. Once pasted, you can open choose 'View....Problems' to see the formatting/indentation errors - in the Problem pane, do a right-click `Fix all auto-fixable errors` and it should automatically fix all the indentation issues.